Chaim Loike: Philby's Partridge

 In 2013, Loike launched an online campaign to fund an investigation into the kosher status of Philby's partridge.
 He aimed to raise a captive population of this endangered species, indigenous to Northern Yemen.
 By proving the birds to be kosher, Loike hoped to create a market for them and thus stave off their extinction.

 Publications

 Loike has compiled a source book on the subject of kosher birds and eggs, published by the Union of Orthodox Jewish Congregations of America.

+Loike has also translated the Simla Hadasha in a book titled "The Laws of Shechita According to the Simlah Chadashah" and the Keset Sofer.